Fearthepencil/QA-Manual-Framework/README.md

 **Built with ❤️ for the testing community**

-*Testing Cup - Where Quality Meets Efficiency*
+*Manual QA Framework - Where Quality Meets Efficiency*